harsha-0110/PPPwn-Luckfox/README.md

 ### Running PPPwn

-- Automatically runs at the start of the Luckfox.
+- Automatically runs at the start of the Luckfox (can be turned on/off from config page, off by default).
 - Can also be started manually from `index.php` by clicking the `Run PPPwn` button.

 ## Update